RPTST/RPI_SRV-SETUP/README.md

 ## Headless Wi-Fi / Ethernet

-To setup a Wi-Fi, create a text file called:
+In the /boot partition we need to create create a text file called:

 `wpa_supplicant.conf`